nhsexperience/nhs-experience/docs/digital-health-check/discovery-technical-review.md

 | 11      | Blood Test Labs / appointment booking integration | Exists in some form                                      | Integration to send requests for home blood kits, and to retrieve results from any lab.
 Book appointments with GPs/pharmacies/other providers for face to face testing, and API to receive results directly. | Investigate the different providers and ways of integration                        |
 | 12      | Output guidance - localized customization         | Basic directory of services                              | A GP may want to advertise service x after a health check, a ccg might want to advertise y                                                                                                                   | Investigate what exists in more details & how to manage at multiple levels         |

 Some of these components will be OHID specific, others could be available for other providers who wish to use the same Digital Health Check "Engine".

-#### Other considerations for Alpha
+#### Other considerations
 - Storage Platform
 - Inter service communication / event bus / command handlers etc

 Many NHS digital programme requirements start with statements such as "must integrate with NHS App", or " must integrate with NHS.uk".
-Naive requirements such of this can be appreciated from non technical authors, however architectural and development work should take this and expand to really see the requirement for what it is.
+Requirements such of this can be appreciated, however architectural and development work should take this and expand to really see the requirement for what it is.
 Focus on digital solutions should not just be on where they envisaged to be used right now.
 The NHS App in it's current form will not be around for ever, neither will the nhs web site.
 Digital solutions MUST be developed with a clear API first focus, that can then be integrated with the NHS app, or any other app.

-### Component Interaction Considerations for Alpha
+### Component Interaction Considerations

 ```mermaid
 C4Context